AEB-labs/docs-transport-freight-management/docs/Document Service/getting-started-5/reference-object-maintenance.md

 ---
 # Search Reference Objects

-The information on the existing reference objects for a specific <<glossary:Reference object type>> can be searched for and filtered by:
+The information on the existing reference objects for a specific <Glossary>Reference object type</Glossary> can be searched for and filtered by:

-- Exact match for `referenceType` (required parameter)
+* Exact match for `referenceType` (required parameter)
-- The sorting order by `referenceNumber` is available
+* The sorting order by `referenceNumber` is available
-- The number of records returned in the response is limited to max.
+* The number of records returned in the response is limited to max.
 100. The total number of existing records can be returned, if `returnTotalCount` is set to `true` (by default is it switched off, to avoid an additional count-query).
 Result scrolling window (paging) can be achieved by setting `maxResult` (window/page size) and `skipFirst` (number of top records to ignore).

 ## Try it out